 B. Summarize main points.

 1. First, we considered the preaching of Peter and John before the High Priest and elders of the Sanhedrin council.
-Peter and John had just performed a notable miracle, by healing the man that was lame from birth before the Temple of God.
-For this miracle and preaching of the name of Jesus of Nazareth; they were brought before the Jewish council after being charged, not to speak anymore in this name.
-Recall the response: “And said unto them, whether it (is) right in the sight of God to hearken unto you more than unto God, judge ye.
-For we cannot but speak the things which we have seen and heard,” Acts 4:19-20.
+Peter and John had just performed a notable miracle by healing the lame man from birth before the Temple of God.
+For this miracle and preaching of Jesus of Nazareth, they were brought before the Jewish council after being charged not to speak anymore in this name.
+Recall the response: “And said unto them, whether it (is) right in the sight of God to hearken unto you more than unto God, judge ye, for we cannot but speak the things which we have seen and heard,” Acts 4:19-20.

 2. Second, we discussed the preaching of Jeremiah before the people of Israel.
-He prophesied during a time of great trial and punishment Jehovah would bring upon His people for their sin of idolatry and rebellion toward His commandments.
-This would not be an easy task for the prophet.
-After wrestling with his fear and their threatening Jeremiah said: “I will not make mention of him, nor speak any more in his name.
+He prophesied during a time of great trial and punishment, Jehovah would bring upon His people for their sin of idolatry and rebellion toward His commandments.
+This was not an easy task for the prophet.
+After wrestling with his fear and their threats, Jeremiah said: “I will not mention him nor speak anymore in his name.
 But his word was in mine heart as a burning fire shut up in my bones, and I was weary with forbearing, and I could not stay (remain silent),” Jeremiah 20:9.
-He eventually, recovered and spoke the word of the Lord with boldness and in truth.
+He eventually recovered and spoke the word of the Lord with boldness and in truth.

 3. Lastly, we investigated Paul’s stand against false prophets and brethren among the churches.
-Paul’s apostleship was always being challenged; just like some of the minister’s credentials today, by false brethren and denominational preachers.
-We cannot preach soothing words to the church or the community; but to speak the truth in love.
-Paul said: “For though I preach the gospel, I have nothing to glory of: for necessity is laid upon me; yea, woe is unto me, if I preach not the gospel!
+Like some ministers’ credentials today, false brethren and preachers constantly challenged Paul's apostleship in Christ.
+We cannot preach soothing words to the church or the community but to speak the truth in love.
+Paul said: “For though I preach the gospel, I have nothing to glory of for necessity is laid upon me; yea, woe is unto me if I preach not the gospel!
 For if I do this thing willingly, I have a reward: but if against my will, a dispensation of the gospel is committed unto me,” 1 Corinthians 9:16-17.